12 Best Curacao Beaches You Can’t Miss

 Cas Abao Beach has to be one of my top favorite beaches in Curacao, and I’m not alone.
 It’s been ranked ‘One of the Best Beaches in the World‘ by National Geographic.

 This beach is a true gem with its white sand and clear turquoise waters, easily swimmable for all levels.
-It gives me a ‘beach club’ feel without the crowds or loud music.
+It gives me a ‘beach club’ feeling without the crowds or loud music.
 I could easily spend a whole day here soaking up the sun or swimming in the waters.

 If you like to snorkel or dive, you can find spot plenty of fish & reefs underwater.